leblancmeneses/actions/README.md

 ## Affected

 This task generates 3 JSON objects to streamline your pipeline by skipping unnecessary steps and running only those affected by `affected_changes`.
-It also aligns git commits with images via `affected_images` and `affected_shas`, simplifying GitOps strategies.
+It also aligns git commits with images via `affected_imagetags` and `affected_shas`, simplifying GitOps strategies.

 ```